yjqqqaq/NachosProject/DesignDocument proj2.md

 ### Test cases

 `test/sleepsort.c` is the test case for the first 3 tasks.
 It sorts 3 numbers by assign each number to a process which prints the number after time proportion to that number.
 Then the processes do some file operations and wait for their child by `join`.

+The test case for the scheduler is in `KThread.selftest_Lotteryscheduler`.
+We give 3 threads priority 2, 7, 3.
+It can be observed the thread with higher priority is scheduled more frequently.